 When Scrum is introduced in a company, most of the time, the development team embraces it with lots of enthusiasm.
-Scrum embodies self-organizing, autonomous, multidisciplinary teams that acknowledges individual qualities and reinforces the strengths of the team as a whole.
+Scrum embodies self-organizing, autonomous, multidisciplinary teams that acknowledge individual qualities and reinforces the strengths of the team as a whole.
 Who doesn't want to be part of a Scrum team?

-Quite often however, after the Scrum honeymoon period, I start to hear comments like:
+Quite often, however, after the Scrum honeymoon period, I start to hear comments like:

 - "Since the introduction of Scrum, all I do is attend meetings.
 I didn't become a developer to attend meetings all day long."

-- "With Scrum I hoped we would get a team culture, but instead it feels more like a meeting culture."
+- "With Scrum, I hoped we would get a team culture, but instead it feels more like a meeting culture."